Cole no-hit bid into 8th, Yanks beat Rays 4-2 for 50th win

 TRAINER’S ROOM

-Rays: CF Kevin Kiermaier left after two innings with left hip inflammation. … SS Wander Franco (right quadriceps strain) played shortstop Monday night in his second rehab start for Class A Port Charlotte.
+Rays: CF Kevin Kiermaier left after two innings with left hip inflammation and is expected to go on the IL. … SS Wander Franco (right quadriceps strain) played shortstop Monday night in his second rehab start for Class A Port Charlotte.
 He struck out against rehabbing Chris Sale of Boston, then doubled. … RHP Andrew Kittredge is scheduled for Tommy John surgery on Wednesday.

 UP NEXT